-MARC U-STAR: Minority Access to Research Careers---Undergraduate Student Training in Academic Research
+MARC U-STAR: Maximizing Access to Research Careers---Undergraduate Student Training in Academic Research

 As we proceed to the 21's century, we face a world dependent upon science and technology to solve health and life quality problems of increasing complexity.
 Thus, there is a need for biomedical scientists trained in psychological, biological and physical science fields.
 In order to best serve our country, it is important that these new scientists reflect the changing demographics of our nation.
 The NIH MARC U-STAR program addresses this need by preparing students underrepresented in the biomedical and behavioral sciences for highly selective PhD training and future careers.